rladies/meetup-presentations_berlin/README.md

   # R-Ladies Berlin

-  R-Ladies Berlin founded in October 2016 by Christin
+  R-Ladies Berlin founded in October 2016 by @ChrisZasa

   Current team of organizer: Hannah, Noa, Lisa, Olena, Liza and supported by Ulrike (OK Lab organizer)